Admin-coredensity/bn-techpack-automation/assets/data/primary-packages/capping-machine/description.md

 #### Features & Advantages of Semi-Automatic Capping Machines

-✅Our semi-automatic capping machines feature intuitive control systems and rugged build quality, making them ideal for small to medium-scale operations.
+- Our semi-automatic capping machines feature intuitive control systems and rugged build quality, making them ideal for small to medium-scale operations.

-✅asy to use with manual or foot-pedal operation
+- Easy to use with manual or foot-pedal operation

-✅Compatible with a wide range of cap and bottle sizes
+- Compatible with a wide range of cap and bottle sizes

-✅Accurate and repeatable torque application Compact, space-saving design
+- Accurate and repeatable torque application Compact, space-saving design

-✅Power-efficient and cost-effective for small batch runs
+- Power-efficient and cost-effective for small batch runs

-✅Tool-free adjustments for quick setup and switching between product lines
+- Tool-free adjustments for quick setup and switching between product lines

-✅Ideal for startups or businesses scaling up production
+- Ideal for startups or businesses scaling up production